Open Design Unreinforced Bottle General Design Parameters

 - The same rocket must be used for all averaged flights.
 The only portions of the rocket which can be replaced are expendable or consumable items. (batteries, tape, deployment chemicals, water, etc.).
 Items which are damaged in any record attempt must be repaired and rockets are disallowed from competing.

-- Rocket must reach apogee as a single unit but may seperate at apogee (if the rocket seperates, all parts must have a recovery system to slow the descent to meet the maximun descent rate)
+- If the rocket seperates during flight, all parts must have a recovery system to slow the descent to meet the maximun descent rate.

 Bottled Air Rules

 - Only bottled atmospheric air is allowed.
 No exotic gasses, cryogenics or combustibles.